-Be prepared to stand in a long but fast moving queue, in order to get a quick glimpse of the golden idol inside.
-Also, do not miss the three course vegetarian meal served as prasadam here.
+Be prepared to stand in a long but fast-moving queue, to get a quick glimpse of the golden idol inside.
+Also, do not miss the three-course vegetarian meal served as prasadam here.

 11. Kudremukh Trek

-It is the second highest peak of Karnataka.
+It is the second-highest peak in Karnataka.
 This horse-faced mountain is a challenge for trekkers.
-Do not take kids and elderly people with you, as they will not be able to complete the 9.5 km long trek.
+Do not take kids and elderly people with you, as they cannot complete the 9.5 km long trek.
 It takes about 9 to 10 hours to complete the journey.
 Make sure you take a guide with you, so that you don’t miss the path.

 12. Neelakurinji Blooms

-Neelakurinji flowers bloom once in 12 years and if you are lucky, you will get an opportunity to see the mesmerizing purplish blue flowers, which tribals used to use to access their age.
+Neelakurinji flowers bloom once every 12 years and if you are lucky, you will get an opportunity to see the mesmerizing purplish-blue flowers, which tribals used to access their age.
 These blooms cover the complete hillside.

 When they bloom, they look as if nature has covered the entire hill with a purplish carpet.
-April and May is the time when flowers bloom.
+April and May are the times when flowers bloom.

 Call up the Chikmagalur resort where you will be staying to find out if you are the lucky one who will get a chance to experience this breathtaking view.